MReda99/nbo-package/END_USER_GUIDE.md

 # 📋 NBO Package - Complete End User Guide

+> **Purpose**: This comprehensive guide walks end users through the complete process of installing, setting up, and running the NBO package from repository source code.

 ## For Users Who Clone/Download the Repository

 This guide shows exactly what end users need to do after getting your NBO package repository.